j2udev/boa/README.md

 		WithShortDescription("install tools").
 		WithLongDescription("install tools that make a productive kubernetes developer").
 		WithRunFunc(install).
-		WithOptionsAndTemplate(
+		WithValidOptions(
 			boa.Option{Args: []string{"kubectl"}, Desc: "install kubectl"},
 			boa.Option{Args: []string{"helm"}, Desc: "install helm"},
 			boa.Option{Args: []string{"skaffold"}, Desc: "install skaffold"},
 		).
-		WithValidArgsFromOptions().
+		WithOptionsTemplate().
+		WithMinValidArgs(1).
 		Build()
 }
 ```

 <!-- markdownlint-enable MD010 -->

-`WithOptionsAndTemplate()` and `WithValidArgsFromOptions()` are methods on the
+`WithValidOptions()`, `WithOptionsTemplate()`, and `WithMinValidArgs()` are
-BoaCmdBuilder which embeds the CobraCmdBuilder and therefore has access to all
+methods on the BoaCmdBuilder which embeds the CobraCmdBuilder and therefore has
-of its methods.
-This is why the BoaCmdBuilder methods can chain into
+access to all of its methods.
+This is why the BoaCmdBuilder methods can chain
-CobraCmdBuilder methods, but the reverse is not true unless you use the
+into CobraCmdBuilder methods, but the reverse is not true unless you use the
 `ToBoaCmdBuilder()` method on the CobraCmdBuilder.
 If we look at the previously
 invalid example, we can make it valid by chaining `ToBoaCmdBuilder()`.